AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/event-data.md

 **Note:** A remote reference is always created as a searchable array.

-Scalar and relationship properties can be made a collection by specifying the `IsCollection` flag.
+You can make scalar and relationship properties a collection by specifying the `IsCollection` flag.

 **Note:** Collections are limited in the number of elements they can hold (ex: 64 elements).